emm-sam/Data-Collection-Pipeline/README.md

 This project was undertaken as part of the AiCore career accelerator program.
 The aim of the project was to create an industry-grade automated data collection pipeline collecting information from a website of my choice.

+This project really developed my understanding of object oriented programming and principles of software design.
+There were many challenging aspects, especially using docker, but the results were very satisfying.
+I also created a second scraper in the webscraper_2 folder, to experiment with different ways of structuring the webscraping and data manipulation, in order to make the scraper more generic to use on other websites.
+I also wanted to try out inheritence in OOP.
+There are strengths and weaknesses to both, but I learnt a lot from the process.

 ### Technologies used:
 - Python
 - Selenium WebDriver
 - Unittest (unit testing framework)
-- Sqlalchemy and Psycopg2 (Python SQL toolkit and Object Relational Mapper)(Python PostgreSQL database adaptor)
+- Sqlalchemy (Python SQL toolkit and Object Relational Mapper)
+- Psycopg2 (Python PostgreSQL database adaptor)
 - Boto3 (Python API for AWS services)
 - Amazon Web Services (AWS)
     - Amazon Elastic Compute Cloud (EC2) -  virtual server